-A programme of proposed walking and cycling infrastructure projects were identified in 2010 and later expanded on from the initial 5-year implementation period.
+A programme of proposed walking and cycling infrastructure projects was identified in 2010 and later expanded on from the initial 5-year implementation period.
 Phases 1 to 3, completed between 2010 and 2022, added approximately 420km of NMT network.
 Phase 4, running from 2023 until 2026, will add another 220 km to the network.
 Phase 5 proposes an additional 180km of projects.
-To date, approximately 450km of facilities have been implemented
+To date, approximately 450km of facilities have been implemented.
+These provisions are however not all of equal quality and usability.